dustinpfister/blog_posts/_posts/express-app-object.md

 <!-- more -->

-## What to know before continuing to read.
+## 1 - What to know before continuing to read.

 This is an advanced post on the app object in express.js, it is not a getting started post on express.js, javaScript, node.js or any additional skills required before hand.
 When I was first writing this post I was using express 4.16.3, and yes the version number is something you want to keep a clone eye on with this project.
+For other topics on expressjs on this site I have a [main post on expressjs](/2018/06/12/express/) that might be worth checking out.

 ## Basic example of the app object